 Our selling, general and administrative expenses decreased by \$17 million, to \$301 million for the three months ended June 30, 2006 as compared to \$318 million for the three months ended June 30, 2005.
 Expressed as a percent of revenues, selling, general and administrative expenses were 37% and 43% for the three months ended June 30, 2006 and 2005, respectively.
-Excluding a \$1 million benefit of foreign currency exchange rates and \$2 million of expenses related to our print operations which were sold in May 2005, selling, general and administrative expenses decreased by \$14 million, or 4%, primarily related to \$29 million of one-time compensation expenses recorded in the three months ended June 30, 2005, consisting of a \$10 million one-time bonus to employees related to the Company's Initial Common Stock Offering and \$19 million of one-time payments to holders of restricted stock and stock options primarily to compensate them for certain amounts related to stock awards issued at prices that were below fair value at the grant date.
+Excluding a \$1 million benefit of foreign currency exchange rates and \$2 million of expenses related to our print operations which were sold in May 2005, selling, general and administrative expenses decreased by \$14 million, or 4%, primarily related to \$29 million of one-time compensation expenses recorded in the three months ended June 30, 2005, consisting of a \$10 million one-time bonus to employees related to Parent's initial common stock offering and \$19 million of one-time payments to holders of restricted stock of Parent and options to purchase Parent's common stock primarily to compensate them for certain amounts related to stock awards issued at prices that were below fair value at the grant date.
 This decline was offset by a \$6 million increase in selling and marketing expense, which was the result of the timing of marketing costs incurred in relation to our product release schedule in the current quarter, and a \$6 million increase in distribution costs, directly related to the increase in physical sales.
 Stock compensation expense amounted to \$4 million for the three months ended June 30, 2006 and \$9 million for the three months ended June 30, 2005.